 MORGAN THOMAS | ASSOCIATE HEAD COACH/RECRUITING COORDINATOR

-In her first season as Associate Head Coach of the Texas Tech volleyball program, Morgan Thomas has been nothing short of an integral piece of the Red Raiders’ continued success.
+In her second season as Associate Head Coach of the Texas Tech volleyball program, Morgan Thomas has been nothing short of an integral piece of the Red Raiders’ continued success.
 A part of head coach Tony Graystone’s inaugural staff in 2016, Thomas served her first two seasons in Lubbock as Assistant Coach / Recruiting Coordinator before being elevated to Associate Head Coach in the summer of 2018.

-Thomas works primarily with middle and blockers as well as coordinates the program’s recruiting efforts among other duties.
+Thomas works primarily with middle blockers as well as coordinates the program’s recruiting efforts among other duties.

 Thomas helped Allison White, a sophomore, to the third-highest hitting percentage in a single season (.353) while senior Katy Keenan earned All-Big 12 second-team status.
 Under her direction, Tech posted the most blocks in a single season (256) since 2011 and Keenan tied for 16th in program history in single-match blocks thanks to 10 block assists against Oklahoma on Nov.
 11, 2018.

 Under Thomas’s tutelage, freshman Allison White became the first Red Raider freshman in program history to record a 100-block season, finishing with 121 in 2017.
 Thomas also helped Katy Keenan take a major step forward with her play, upping her numbers across the board.